lichaozhy/tjucs-airank-2025/document/capability/group/6eb76c3d-8561-470a-bb91-9eb8a6e49390/README.md

 icon: access_time
 ---

-Temporal perception refers to the basic perception capability of temporal descriptions and temporal order.
-The specific descriptions of the two sub-capability dimensions are listed below:
+Temporal Perception refers to the basic perception capability of temporal descriptions and temporal order, consisting of two fine-grained capability dimensions listed below:

-- **Temporal Order**: Temporal Order perception capability that it requires the model to understand the timestamp and sequential order of events based on visual inputs.
+- **Temporal Description**: describe the visual input contents concerning the temporal dimension, e.g., 'action descriptions', etc.
-- **Temporal Description**: Temporal understanding capability that it requires the model to describe the visual input contents concerning the temporal dimension, such as action descriptions.
+- **Temporal Order**: understand the timestamp and sequential order of events based on visual inputs.